Sgt. Jack D. Hilliard

 Jack entered the service on January 4, 1941 at Jacksonville, Florida.
 His enlistment record identifies that he was 18 years old when he enlisted although he had really just turned 16 at the time.
 He was sent to Fort Jackson, SC for basic training and it would be there that he was assigned to the 608th Field Artillery Battalion until it was converted to the 608th Tank Destroyer Battalion.
 He moved with the unit to Camp Hood, TX, Fort Leonard Wood, MO., Camp Atterbury, IN, and Camp Gruber, OK.
 The 608th was disbanded and the men sent to other units.
 The now Sgt.
 Hilliard was transferred to A Company of the 643rd TD Battalion in which he would remain for the rest of the war.
 Jack would distinguish himself during his time with the unit, receiving a Bronze Star.
 He was discharged at San Luis Obispo on September 21, 1945.
 Jack's gun crew was Cliff Guyette, Gordon Lugten, Frank Dodd and Frank McNulty.
 A better group of guys could not be found.
 His tank destroyer was named "Rebel Hellcat".

-A group of soldiers of the 643rd.
+A group of 643rd soldiers.
 Starting from right are Frank McNulty, Lester King and Frank Dodd with elbow on wall.
 The rest are unknown

 Gordon Lugten